 Ready to move from newcomer to engaged resident of Cary, Knightdale or Southeast Raleigh?

 Enter The New Neighbor Project.
 It’s a new way local community journalism startup Raleigh Convergence is connecting the many newcomers to Wake County.

 When you sign up for The New Neighbor Project email newsletter series, you’ll get a guide to your new community delivered to your inbox, written by a community ambassador.

 Consider it the fast-track to making Raleigh, Cary, Knightdale or Southeast Raleigh feel like home.

-You’ll also be signed up for Raleigh Convergence’s three weekly newsletters on other days of the week, which include what’s going on now, from public meetings to fun events.
+You’ll also be signed up for Raleigh Convergence’s three weekly newsletters on other days of the week, which include what’s going on now, from public meetings to ways you can get involved locally.

 (Note: If you’re an existing Raleigh Convergence subscriber, you can update your info by checking the box for your community and re-entering your email address.).

 You can request to join the Facebook groups now or join at the end of your newsletter sequence!

 New Neighbor Project Ambassadors create content for the newsletters for their neighbors, moderate their community’s Facebook group and co-host events!

 Troy is an author, community leader, inspirational speaker, and visionary of nonprofit YM4C Enterprises.